Amidst China’s Muscle-Flexing, Why MiG-35 Jets Provide ‘Reliable & Faster’ Option To Meet Indian Air Force Needs?

 This entirely depends on the Aeronautical Development Establishment’s (ADE) of the Defence Research and Development Organisation (DRDO) and the state-run Hindustan Aeronautics Limited (HAL) capability to meet the IAF’s demands.

-With this very eventuality in mind, the IAF in February 2019 considered 21 “mothballed” (unassembled) MiG-29s lying in Russia with their bare airframes since the late 1980s.
+With this eventuality in mind, the IAF considered 21 “mothballed” (unassembled) MiG-29s lying in Russia with their bare airframes since the late 1980s in February 2019.

-The Cabinet Committee on Security (CCS) in January this year approved the 21 mothballed MiG-29s and 12 additional Su-30 MKIs – to make up for the 9 lost in crashes over the years – to stem the depleting aircraft strength.
-Moreover, it also approved the upgrade of 59 such jets already in service with the IAF as a part of INR 7,418 crore project.
+In January this year, the Cabinet Committee on Security (CCS) approved the 21 mothballed MiG-29s and 12 additional Su-30 MKIs—to make up for the 9 lost in crashes over the years—to stem the depleting aircraft strength.
+Moreover, it also approved the upgrade of 59 such jets already in service with the IAF as part of an INR 7,418 crore project.

 Costlier Than A Ferrari, Why This American Fighter Jet’s Helmet Costs A Bomb?